TACC/coe-332-sp21/docs/week10/deployments.rst

 Like magic, our "hello-pvc-deployment" now has a running pod without us making any additional API calls to k8s!
 This is the power of the declarative aspect of k8s.
-When we created the hello-pvc-deployment, we told k8s to always keep one pod with our desired properties running at all times, if possible, and k8s continues to try and implement our wishes until we instruct it to do otherwise.
+When we created the hello-pvc-deployment, we told k8s to always keep one pod with the properties specified running at all times, if possible, and k8s continues to try and implement our wishes until we instruct it to do otherwise.

 Exec Commands in a Running Pod